How to Clean Solar Panels

 Do Not Ever Walk over the Modules

 Solar panels are designed to withstand specific distributed snow and wind loads.
 If your concentrated weight is above the designed loads then you could cause micro-cracking, declining the performance of the module over time.
 Besides, the solar panels’ surface can be slippery, and if you are adding soap and water to the mix, the probabilities of falling are quite high.
+As long as you are careful, the chances of solar panels being dangerous are low.

 Source: JinkoSolar Installation Manual